blueshirts/pug-ssml/README.md

 Install the library as a development dependency.

     npm install pug-ssml --save-dev

+After installing you can use the library to compile Pug templates into a standard Node module.
+For example...

+1. Create Pug templates in a ./templates folder.

+    # ./templates/mytemplate.pug
+    s
+      | This is a simple template.

+2. Compile the templates to a Node module using the steps below.
+You will end up with a ssml-speech.js file.
+3. Require the ssml-speech.js file like any other module.

+    const templates = require('./ssml-speech')

+4. Invoke a template function.

+    # A template with no context parameters.
+    templates.mytemplate()

+    # A template with context parameters.
+    const context = {
+      someValue: 'A value to pass in.',
+      helper: function() {
+        return 'Some helper value!'
+      }
+    }
+    templates.mytemplate(context)

+5. Use the result text to generate speech.

+    # Send the text to a speech engine.
+    const text = templates.mytemplate()
+    this.response.speak(text).listen(text)

 ### Compile Templates

 At the current time there is no cli tool though I will create one.
 For the time being this simple script can be run to compile templates to a Node module.
 For my current use I use a Makefile with a simple .js script.
+You could also easily run it from Grunt or a similar tool.

     // Require the tool.
     const pug = require('pug-ssml')